pchu-1207/Neuronal_network_analysis/README.md

 -network_plot_plotly_interactive plots a sliding bar that scales the correlation coefficient between the cells in the network.
 Can be run in isolation.
 Useful for visualizing subnetworks.

 ![Neuronal network analysis of 2-photon imaging P7 mouse expressing GCaMP-6s](test.gif)

-Fig2: Spatially faithful plot of 2-photon imaged GCaMP6s labeled interneurons in P7 mouse somatosensory cortex.
+Fig2: Spatially accurate plot of 2-photon imaged GCaMP6s labeled interneurons in P7 mouse somatosensory cortex.
 Size of circles represent number of connections.
 Color of circles represent the k-means cluster.
 Color of lines represent correlation coefficient of activity between pairs of neurons. gif displays varying correlation coefficient thresholds.

 -network_plot_plotly_activityflow plots activity over time using a sliding bar. also useful for visualizing subnetworks and activity flow. requires calcium_imaging_module_run be run first.